Whiteflash vs James Allen [Nov 2019]: Which is Best?

-Customers were pleased with the easy process, the customer service, and large selection of diamonds, while dissatisfied customers cited everything from problems with ring quality and damage, to lack of refunds, slow service and more.
+Customers were pleased with the easy process, the customer service from the in-house team, and large selection of diamonds, while dissatisfied customers cited everything from problems with ring quality and damage, to lack of refunds, slow service and more.
 Reviews were mostly negative on Yelp, where forty-eight percent of customers gave James Allen the lowest rating possible.

 Whiteflash has fewer reviews overall but carries a notably higher average of four and a half out of five stars on help, based upon around ninety customer reviews.
 This does seem mostly to pertain the buying directly from the physical storefront, which is important to bear in mind.
 Nonetheless, consumers described a no pressure environment, excellent diamond quality, and being helped by experts.
 Most complaints surrounded individual cases citing a slow service, or expensive prices, of which Whiteflash offered a reply online.